Ares-Developers/Ares-docs/new/particles.rst

 Particle handling has been greatly optimized in :game:`Ares`.
 Pixel particles -- that is types having :tag:`BehavesLike=` set to either :value:`Spark` or :value:`Railgun` -- were known to cause lag even with relatively few particles involved.
-That is, even sparse railgun beams created a noticable slowdown.
+That is, even sparse railgun beams created a noticeable slowdown.
 Also, :value:`Smoke` particles are created frequently throughout a game.

 In :game:`Ares` the optimization is activated automatically if all of the following are true.
 If any one is false, the optimization will not be applied